Helmut Kuhne

-Helmut Kuhne (born 6 September 1949, in Soest) is a German politician who served as a Member of the European Parliament from 1994 until 2009.
+Helmut Kuhne (born 6 September 1949) is a German politician who served as a Member of the European Parliament from 1994 until 2009.
 He is a member of the Social Democratic Party of Germany, part of the Socialist Group.

 During his time in parliament, Kuhne sat on the European Parliament's Committee on Foreign Affairs.
-He was also a member of the Delegation for relations with the United States.
+He was also a member of the delegation for relations with the United States.